contao/docs/docs/dev/guides/back-end-routes.md

 {{% notice note %}}
-This guide assumes a Contao version of at least **4.9**.
+This guide assumes a Contao version of at least **4.13**.
 Back end routes can be created in previous Contao versions as well, but might require additional steps.
-For example, in Contao **4.4** instead of using the `contao.backend_menu_build` event, the back end menu needs to be altered using the `getUserNavigation` hook.
 {{% /notice %}}

 You can use the Contao back end to display content generated in your own custom Controllers.